travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

 The --add command automatically adds the decryption step to the .travis file.

+More detailed instructions for encrypting keys using Travis can be found [here](http://docs.travis-ci.com/user/encrypting-files/).

 The keyfile defaults to `service-account.json` if you omit the configuration line.

 Keep in mind that the above command has to run in your project directory, so it can modify the `.travis.yml` for you.